cartheur/ideal/README.md

 If you an have interest in programming, but do not wish to do the optional programming activities, it is recommended you browse through Project 1 below, just to get a sense of the meaning inherent in the code.

-If you wish to do the optional programming activities, then your activity for Section 1 is to install Project 1 in your favorite development environment -- any IDE, for example, VsCode is used here, and run it.
-You should get a trace similar to that shown in the next section.
+If you wish to do the optional programming activities, then your activity for Section 1 is to install Project 1 in your favorite development environment -- any IDE, for example VSCode, and run it.
+You should get a trace similar to that shown in the subsequent section.

 To install Project 1, clone this repository using the command `git clone https://github.com/cartheur/ideal`.
 Note that it is on the `01-embodied-paradigm` branch.